| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 If it is a string, then both type names derived from it:

-string is appended to it, and the resulting string is
+The "*" string is appended to it, and the resulting string is

-used as C type name (for example, "GtkButton"
+used as C type name (for example, "GtkButton").

 The corresponding scheme type name is created from C type name (without an asterisk) using the following translation:

-GtkButton
+GtkButton is

-is converted to gtk-window-new
+gtk_window_new is converted to gtk-window-new.

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-allows you to automatically create a set of object
+cgen allows you to automatically create a set of object

 accessors.
 The specification provides two names: a C type name and a C